howardmatari/firstproject-1/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Facebook Interest Finder

-This is a weather dashboard that pulls information from open weather map.
-When the user inputs and submits, there is an inquiry to the API display the weather and forecast for the day.
+This is a Facebook Interest Finder.